Side effects of radiotherapy for vaginal cancer

 All these side effects usually disappear within a few weeks of finishing your treatment.
-There is detailed information about all the effects mentioned here in the section about radiotherapy side effects to the abdomen.
+There is detailed information about all the effects mentioned here in the section about radiotherapy side effects to the abdomen and pelvis.

 Long term side effects are sometimes called late effects because they can start months or years after your treatment.
+You can read about these below.
 Radiotherapy to the pelvis and vagina may cause some

 - Swelling of your legs and groin